Corfu sailing holidays

 It houses one of the main charter bases for most yacht charter companies and offers gentle green uplands in the south and rugged limestone hills in the north, rising to 911 m in the double peak of Pantokrator, and more than 10 must-see ports along its coasts and double that on the surrounding Paxos islands, Diapontia islands and mainland.

-The medieval name of the island, now the accepted English name, is believed to be derived from the Greek Koryphi (Peaks).
+The medieval name of the island is believed to be derived from the Greek Koryphoi: “Peaks”.

 From 1386 to 1797 Corfu was held by Venice, thereafter it was briefly part of the Napoleonic empire; and in 1815, together with the rest of the Ionian islands, it was assigned to Britain.
 It was reunited with Greece in 1864.